HeadBeeGuy/alt-activities/README.md

 Current bugs:

 - If a user submits an activity that fails validation (like a text field being too long) and they attached files, it generates a server error instead of returning them to the form with an error message display.
 Maybe this is fixed in Rails 6 now?

+---

+These pages must be restyled or rebuilt before the site should go live:

+- The Mod Queue
+- Comment form and index page
+- The Thumbs Up partial
+- The Contributors page
+- Front Post Page Index
+- The front page logo

+These would be nice to get working:

+- Front Post Page form
+- Tag form
+- Grammar Points page
+- Activity Themes page
+- Tag Index page
+- All Tag Category pages
+- Activity index page
+- Activity Link pages